Find Grad Schools

 11 Yearly Graduations

 The 9th most popular school in the country for international security majors who are seeking their master's degree is University of New Mexico - Main Campus.
 Each year, around 22,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,803 per year, while in-state graduate students, on average, pay $6,287 per year.
 During the most recent year for which we have data, 11 people received their master's degree in international security from UNM.
-Around 62% of these students were from an underrepresented racial-ethnic group, and 69% were women.
+About 50% of this group were women, and 75% were students from an underrepresented racial-ethnic group.

 #9